This in-depth guide covers everything you need to know about sweaters for short men, including how your sweaters should fit.

 When the shoulders are too wide, the seams hang off your shoulders and over your arms.
 Just like with too long sleeves, this creates a “borrowed from my dad’s closet” effect, which isn’t good if you want to be taken seriously at work or on date night!

-Peter Manning NYC Sweaters
+Peter Manning NY Sweaters

-Here at PMNYC, we specialize in high quality, stylish clothing for shorter men.
+Here at PMNY, we specialize in high quality, stylish clothing for shorter men.
 We were frustrated with how most sweaters fit on our not-so-tall frames, so we created our own sweaters, from scratch, specifically for men under 5’9”.

 Our sweaters have proper sleeve and body length.
 The shoulders fit perfectly, and there’s enough room through the chest and torso to layer up, without being baggy.